SainaKapoor/ParkingEaze/README.md

 ![capture](https://raw.githubusercontent.com/SainaKapoor/ParkingEaze/master/Images/budget.png)

 ## Time Commitment
--This project can be done in 1-2 weeks.
+- This project can be done in 1-2 weeks.
 It will take about 4-5 days to recieve the parts.
 The breadboarding and testing the connection might take 1-2 hour.
 Soldering headers, resitors just take 15 minutes.
 After this, importing the necessary libraries for the lcd and running the python code can take 1 more extra hour which includes troubleshooting step.
 - You can also refer to my schedule provided [here](https://github.com/SainaKapoor/ParkingEaze/blob/master/documentation/Schedule.mpp)

 ## Setting up Raspberry Pi